some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

 The Publish Eventgroup entry type shall be used to offer an eventgroup to other communication partners.
-This entry type can be considered comparable to the Offer Service entry type.
+This entry type is considered comparable to the Offer Service entry type.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_308